CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Ability to work independently.

-Ability to work in hectic environment with many interruptions.
+Ability to work in a hectic environment with many interruptions.

 Ability to analyze and recommend possible solutions.